 Capes vs. Cloaks

-- Length: Cloaks exceed the ankles, while the longest capes only reach the ankles.
+- Length: Cloaks exceed the ankles, while the longest capes only reach the ankles or calf.

 - Sleeves: Both pieces of clothing don’t have sleeves per se, but cloaks have slits meant for the arms, acting as sleeves.

 We’ve touched a little on the different cape types in the history section, but we haven’t talked about them in detail.
-We’ve categorized them based on differences in style and length and neckline style.
+Here we’ve categorized them based on differences in style and length, and neckline style.

 The differences in cape style usually depend on an added element, symmetry, or how they drape.
 Of course, in terms of length, this depends on where they end.
 Each of the types of capes in this category can be a combination of the mentioned differences.